rbickne/application/README.md

-This tool incorporates already developed engines inside Microsoft Windows, and extends with external console applications such as .NET, Python, C/C++, C#, VB, or other languages that can create console apps.
+This tool incorporates already developed engines inside Microsoft Windows, and extends with external console applications such as .NET, Python, C/C++, C#, VB, or other languages that can create console applications.